 A plan of care shall be developed for each identified problem and should address diagnostic, therapeutic and educational issues in accordance with the current U.S. HHS treatment guidelines.
 1.9 Follow- Up Visits All patients shall have follow -up visits every three to six months or as clinically indicated for treatment monitoring and also to detect any changes in the client's HIV status.
-At each clinic visit the provider will at a minimum: Measure vital signs including height and weight Perform physical examination and update client history Measure CBC, CD4 and VL levels every 3-6 months or in accordance with current treatment guidelines, Evaluate need for ART Resistance Testing if clinical indicated Evaluate need for prophylaxis of opportunistic infections Document current therapies on all clients receiving treatment or assess and reinforce adherence with the treatment plan Update problem list Refer Client for dental evaluation or care every 12 months Incorporate HIV prevention strategies into medical care for of persons living with HIV Screen for risk behaviors and provide education on risk reduction, including pre-exposure prophylaxis (PrEP) and non-occupational post-exposure prophylaxis (nPEP) for negative partners, and Undetectable = Untransmittable Assess client comprehension of treatment plan and provide education/referral as indicated Content of Follow-up documented in client's record Documentation of specialist referral including dental in client's records 1.10 Yearly Surveillance Monitoring and Vaccinations Documentation in client's record All women living with HIV-should have regular pap tests An initial negative pap test should be followed with another pap test in 6-12 months and if negative, annually thereafter.
+At each clinic visit the provider will at a minimum: Measure vital signs including height and weight Perform physical examination and update client history Measure CBC, CD4 and VL levels every 3-6 months or in accordance with current treatment guidelines, Evaluate need for ART Resistance Testing if clinical indicated Evaluate need for prophylaxis of opportunistic infections Document current therapies on all clients receiving treatment or assess and reinforce adherence with the treatment plan Update problem list Refer client for ophthalmic examination by an ophthalmologist every six months when CD4 count falls below 50CU/MM Refer Client for dental evaluation or care every 12 months Incorporate HIV prevention strategies into medical care for of persons living with HIV Screen for risk behaviors and provide education on risk reduction, including pre-exposure prophylaxis (PrEP) and non-occupational post-exposure prophylaxis (nPEP) for negative partners, and Undetectable = Untransmittable Assess client comprehension of treatment plan and provide education/referral as indicated Content of Follow-up documented in client's record Documentation of specialist referral including dental in client's records 1.10 Yearly Surveillance Monitoring and Vaccinations Documentation in client's record All women living with HIV-should have regular pap tests An initial negative pap test should be followed with another pap test in 6-12 months and if negative, annually thereafter. -

-1.11 If 3 consecutive pap tests are normal, follow-up pap tests should be done every 3 years Women 30 years old and older may have pap test and HPV cotesting, and if normal, repeated every 3 years A pap test showing abnormal results should be managed per guidelines Screening for anal cancer, if indicated Resistance Testing if clinical indicated Chem. panel with LFT and renal function test Influenza vaccination Annual Mental Health Screening with standardized tool TST or IGRA (this should be done in accordance with current U.S Public Health Service guidelines (US Public Health Service, Infectious Diseases Society of America.
+If 3 consecutive pap tests are normal, follow-up pap tests should be done every 3 years Women 30 years old and older may have pap test and HPV cottesting, and if normal, repeated every 3 years A pap test showing abnormal results should be managed per guidelines Screening for anal cancer, if indicated Resistance Testing if clinical indicated Chem. panel with LFT and renal function test Influenza vaccination Annual Mental Health Screening with standardized tool TST or IGRA (this should be done in accordance with current U.S Public Health Service guidelines (US Public Health Service, Infectious Diseases Society of America.
 Guidelines for preventing opportunistic infections among people living with HIV) (Available at aidsinfo.nih.gov/Guidelines/) Annual STD testing including syphilis, gonorrhea and Chlamydia for those at risk, or more frequently as clinically indicated Preconception Care for Women Living with HIV of Child Bearing Age In accordance with the US Department of Health and Human Services recommendations (http://aidsinfo.nih.gov/contentfiles/PerinatalGL.pdf), preconception care shall be a component of routine primary care for women of child bearing age living with HIV and should include preconception counseling.
-In addition to the general components of preconception counseling.
-Documentation of preconception counseling and care at initial visit and annual updates in Client's record as applicable providers should, at a minimum: Assess women's pregnancy intentions on an ongoing basis and discuss reproductive options Offer effective and appropriate contraceptive methods to women who wish to prevent unintended pregnancy Counsel on safe sexual practices Counsel on eliminating of alcohol, illicit drugs and smoking Educate and counsel on risk factors for perinatal HIV transmission, strategies to reduce those risks, and prevention and potential effects of HIV and treatment on pregnancy course and outcomes
+In addition to the general components of preconception counseling, health care providers should, at a minimum: Assess women's pregnancy intentions on an ongoing basis and discuss reproductive options Offer effective and appropriate contraceptive methods to women who wish to prevent unintended pregnancy Counsel on eliminating of alcohol, illicit drugs and smoking Educate and counsel on risk factors for perinatal HIV transmission, strategies to reduce those risks, and prevention and potential effects of HIV and treatment on pregnancy course and outcomes • Documentation of preconception counseling and care at initial visit and annual updates in Client's record as applicable -- -- ---